Join the Great Dane Care Newsletter!

 Free access to exclusive tips, tricks, puppy info, training, and more.

-With the rising cost of veterinary care, many Great Dane owners consider whether or not they should get pet insurance.
-Since insurance has its own associated cost, the next logical question is then how much does it cost!
+With the rising cost of veterinary care, many dog owners consider whether or not they should get insurance for their Great Danes.
+Since insurance has its own associated cost, the next logical question is then, how much does it cost?

 The cost of Great Dane pet insurance varies based on three primary factors: age, location, and type of coverage.
-In my research, I found that the average cost of accident and illness coverage for Great Danes was $70 per month.
+In my research, I found that the average accident and illness coverage cost for Great Danes was $70 per month.

 These numbers were obtained by taking an average of the quotes below.